lsst/rtn-045/index.rst

 All python code in Jupyter Notebooks should adhere to the `Code Style Guidelines <https://developer.lsst.io/coding/intro.html>`_ in the `Rubin Developer's Guide <https://developer.lsst.io/>`_.
+Follow the guidelines above for the `Use of PEP8 and flake8_.

 **Comments:**
 Avoid using comments within a code cell as documentation (i.e., with ``#``).